mackeian/doit3/Readme.md

 ### Release 0.3
 //- Add activity from habit dashboard
-- Dashboard - Show indicators for activities on dashboard & what day to indicate
+//- Dashboard - Show indicators for activities on dashboard & what day to indicate
+- Deploy to environment to use in mobile for testing
 - Dashboard - Smooth up Dashboard - Opacity down if green, nicer images.
-- Dashboard - Order by status?
+- Dashboard - Order habits by status?
-- Deploy to environment to use in mobile for testing

 ### Release 0.4
 - Daily guide action - What next?